-Progression of skills - Art and design Painting and mixed media Year 4 Year 5 Portraits Year 6 Artiststudy Generating ideas Generate ideas from a range of stimuli, using research and evaluation of techniques to develop their ideas and plan more purposefully for an outcome.
-Develop ideas more independently from their or research.
-Explore and record their plans, ideas a evaluations to develop their ideas towards an ou nd research to develop their own starting points for creative Sketchbooks Use sketchbooks purposefully to improve understanding, develop ideas and plan for an outcome.
-Confidently use sketchbooks for purposes inclurecording observations and research, testing mand working towards an outcome more independent of the confidence of the confidenc aterials test and develop ideas and plans using sketchbooks.
+Progression of skills - Art and design Painting and mixed media Year 4 Light and dark Year 5 Year 6 Artiststudy Generating ideas Generate ideas from a range of stimuli, using research and evaluation of techniques to develop their ideas and plan more purposefully for an outcome.
+Develop ideas more independently from their own research.
+Explore and record their plans, ideas and evaluations to develop their ideas towards an outcome.
+Draw upon their experience of creative work and their research to develop their own starting points for creative outcomes.
+Sketchbooks Use sketchbooks purposefully to improve understanding, develop ideas and plan for an outcome.
+Confidently use sketchbooks for purposes including recording observations and research, testing materials and working towards an outcome more independently.
+Using a systematic and independent approach, research, test and develop ideas and plans using sketchbooks.
 Making skills (including Formal elements) Explore the way paint can be used in different ways to create a variety of effects, eg creating a range of marks and textures in paint.
 Develop greater skill and control when using paint to depict forms, eg beginning to use tone to create 3D effects.
 Work selectively, choosing and adapting collage materials to create contrast and considering overall composition.
-Apply paint with control in different ways to ach different effects, experimenting with technique other artists and applying ideas to their own art making choices about painting surfaces or mixing pother materials.
-Develop a painting from a drawing or other initis stimulus.
-Add collage to a painted, printed or drawn backe effect.
+Apply paint with control in different ways to achieve different effects, experimenting with techniques used by other artists and applying ideas to their own artworks eg making choices about painting surfaces or mixing paint with other materials.
+Develop a painting from a drawing or other initial stimulus.
+Add collage to a painted, printed or drawn background for effect.
 Explore how collage can extend original ideas.
-Combine digital effects with other media. s used by works eg works eg work in their experiences.
+Combine digital effects with other media.
+Manipulate paint and painting techniques to suit a purpose, making choices based on their experiences.
 Work in a sustained way over several sessions to complete a piece.
 Analyse and describe how colour is used in other artists' work.
-Consider materials, scale and techniques when creating Knowledge of artists Use subject vocabulary confidently to describe and compare creative works.
+Consider materials, scale and techniques when creating collage and other mixed media pieces.
+Create collage in response to a stimulus and work collaboratively on a larger scale.
+Knowledge of artists Use subject vocabulary confidently to describe and compare creative works.
 Use their own experiences of techniques and making processes to explain how art works may have been made.
-Research and discuss the ideas and approaches across a variety of disciplines, being able to desc the cultural and historical context may have inflitheir creative work. ribe how processes used by artists across a variety of disciplines, Evaluating and analysing Build a more complex vocabulary when discussing their own and others' art.
+Research and discuss the ideas and approaches of artists across a variety of disciplines, being able to describe how the cultural and historical context may have influenced their creative work.
+Describe, interpret and evaluate the work, ideas and processes used by artists across a variety of disciplines, being able to describe how the cultural and historical context may have influenced their creative work.
+Evaluating and analysing Build a more complex vocabulary when discussing their own and others' art.
 Evaluate their work more regularly and independently during the planning and making process.
-Discuss the processes used by themselves and b artists, and describe the particular outcome ach Use their knowledge of tools, materials and proc try alternative solutions and make improvement work. leved. which takes account of context and intention. cesses to Independently use their knowledge of tools, materials are
+Discuss the processes used by themselves and by other artists, and describe the particular outcome achieved.
+Use their knowledge of tools, materials and processes to try alternative solutions and make improvements to their work.
+Give reasoned evaluations of their own and others work which takes account of context and intention.
+Independently use their knowledge of tools, materials ar processes to try alternative solutions and make improvements to their work.